 The project scope includes a review of historical service population, flow, and load data, a mass load/balance review, preparation of flow and load projections for the next 25 years, analyzing plant performance and system capacity, identify existing and future deficiencies, and developing short and long range plans for plant expansion.

-The project will soon be in STAGE 1: BACKGROUND REVIEW AND DATA ASSESSMENT.
+We are currently in STAGE 2: ANALYSIS AND EVALUATION.
 As information becomes available on public events, open houses, surveys, presentations and reports, they will be posted below under the corresponding stage.

 STAGE 1 - BACKGROUND REVIEW AND DATA ASSESSMENT

-This process will allow us to collect and assess the data to move to our next phase where we will explore new options, and priorities for the future of our Joint Wastewater infrastructure and services.
+We have concluded work on Stage 1 and have moved to our next phase where we will explore new options, and priorities for the future of our Joint Wastewater infrastructure and services.

 STAGE 2 - ANALYSIS AND EVALUATION